Last year we had a brand new entry-level iPad and now we have a second-generation entry-level Microsoft Surface.

-Surface Go vs iPad 9.7: Design
+Surface Go 2 vs iPad 10.2: Design

 - Both have metal constructions and rounded corners

-- iPad 9.7 has silver, space grey, and gold colour options
+- iPad has silver, space grey, and gold colour options

 The iPad offers a premium metal construction with rounded edges and corners and Touch ID on the front beneath the screen.
 On the rear, the Apple logo is positioned in the middle, as usual, while the rear camera lens sits in the top left corner.
 It also has a central Lightning port.

-Surface Go also has a metal construction with rounded corners, but it has a built-in kickstand, a USB-C (non-Thunderbolt) port, a Surface Connect port, and a microSD slot under the kickstand.
+Surface Go 2 also has a metal construction with rounded corners, but it has a built-in kickstand, a USB-C (non-Thunderbolt) port, a Surface Connect port (yes, Microsoft is still persisting with it), and a microSD slot under the kickstand.

 And finally, iPad 9.7 comes in silver, space grey, and gold colour options.
 There are no other colour options for Surface Go.

-Surface Go vs iPad 9.7: Display
+Surface Go 2 vs iPad 10.2: Display

 - iPad has a 9.7-inch display with a 264ppi